Agent Systems

 Built-in tools vs external integrations Use this page when the real architecture choice is vendor-managed tools, app-owned internal APIs, or a deliberate hybrid model.

-Computer Use API vs browser automation Use this page when browser-facing agents need a clearer boundary between UI interpretation and deterministic automation.
+Computer Use API vs browser automation Use this page when browser-facing agents need a clear rule for UI interpretation, deterministic automation, safety, and cost.

 User-scoped auth vs service accounts Use this page when the real boundary is whose authority the agent is using, not just which tool it can call.